An algebraic model for rational torus-equivariant spectra: Diagrams of rings and modules

 \subsection{Model structures}

+We say that a pseudo-functor $\mccM : \bfD \lra \mathrm{Cat}$ is {\em a diagram of model categories} if each category $\mccM (s)$ has a model structure, the functors $a_*$ all have right adjoints and the adjoint pair $a_* \dashv a^*$ of functors relating the model categories form a Quillen pair.

+For instance, the motivating example of a diagram of ring spectra (or DGAs) gives a diagram of model categories if we use the projective model structure on the category $\mccM (s)$ of $R(s)$-modules; {see, for example,~\cite[4.1]{ss1}.}

-If we suppose that each category $\mccM (x)$ has a model structure, there are two ways to attempt to put a model structure on the category of $\mccM$-diagrams $\{ M(x)\}_{x \in \bfD}$.
-The diagram-projective model structure (if it exists) has its fibrations and weak equivalences defined objectwise.
-The diagram-injective model structure (if it exists) has its cofibrations and weak equivalences defined objectwise.
+When $\mccM$ is a diagram of model categories, there are two ways to attempt to put a model structure on the category of $\mccM$-diagrams $\{ X(s)\}_{s \in \bfD}$.
+The {\em diagram-projective} model structure (if it exists) has its fibrations and weak equivalences defined objectwise.
+The {\em diagram-injective} model structure (if it exists) has its cofibrations and weak equivalences defined objectwise.
 It must be checked in each particular case whether or not these specifications determine a model structure.
 When both model structures exist, it is clear that the identity functors define a Quillen equivalence between them.

-Provided we require that the adjoint pair $a_*\vdash a^*$ of functors relating the model categories form a Quillen pair, for all diagrams that we consider Theorem \ref{thm.injective.model} proves that both the diagram projective and diagram-injective model structures exist.